 And in a huge shift, the share of jobs requiring low digital skills fell from 56 to 30 percent.

-Workers of every stripe—from corporate finance officers to sales people to machine operators to utility workers and nurses and Uber drivers—are now spending sizable portions of their workdays using tools that require digital skills.

-[Need to familiarize the user with the term "digitalization" somewhere about here or above.]

 Section title: The degree and pace of change of digitalization varies widely among occupations and across industries.

 Digitalization scores rose in 517 of 545 analyzed occupations from 2002 to 2016.
-The average digitalization score across all occupations rose from 29 in 2002 to 46 in 2016, a 57 percent increase.
+The average digitalization score across all occupations rose from a low level of 29 in 2002 to a medium level of 46 in 2016, a 57 percent increase.

 (INTERACTIVE GRAPHIC: BUBBLE GRAPH)

+Additionally, virtually all industry groups saw their mean digital scores increase from 2002 to 2016, though the degree and speed of digital adoption vary significantly.
+Leading the digitalization race is a group of broad service sectors, including professional, scientific and technical services (55); media (52); and finance and insurance (55).
+On the lower end, education, transportation and warehousing, basic goods manufacturing, and construction have scores mostly in the 30s.
+Read more about the changing digital scores of diverse industries – pointer icon »

 DELETE: STATIC GRAPHIC (INDUSTRY)

-Section title: Digitalization is associated with increased pay and job resiliency in the face of automation but also “U-shaped” patterns.
+Section title: Digitalization is associated with increased pay and job resiliency in the face of automation but also vastly uneven trends for job growth and wages, and presents gender- and race-based challenges..

 Note: Instead of static graphics, include text in “expandable boxes” a la “Implications and Recommendations” section of Water report